The Prince is a 16th century classic of political strategy, power, and effective governance.

 - Learn to be bad… A good person is otherwise lost among those who are not good

 - Do the popular, delegate the unpopular

 - If you must attack: kill, don’t wound

-A quick foreword: Machiavelli has become synonym of cruelty, backhanded tactics and amorality.
+A quick foreword: Machiavelli has become a synonym for cruelty, backhanded tactics, and amorality.